andrewkshim/generator-angular-fullstack/readme.md

 I wanted a yeoman generator that used **J**ade, **S**tylus, **C**offeescript, and **E**xpress, so I created this.
-I was about to name it angular-jsce as a result but that didn't look good and "jsce" sounded like "juice" hence angular-juice.
+I was about to name it "angular-jsce" but that didn't look good and "jsce" sounded like "juice" hence "angular-juice".

 Featuring: